 While the offense may not sound serious, a conviction for criminal mischief can result in a conviction of a class 2 felony, which can result in up to 24 years in prison.
-If you are facing criminal mischief charges, it is essential that you work closely with an experienced Loveland criminal defense lawyer.
+If you are facing criminal mischief charges, it is essential that you work closely with an experienced criminal defense lawyer.
 Attorney Sean P. Harrell is a former district attorney for the 18th Judicial District.
 He can use his experience on the other side of the aisle to help mount an effective strategy in your defense.
 Contact The Harrell Law Firm, PLLC for help online or call (970) 791-2006 today.

 What Is Criminal Mischief?

 Criminal mischief is defined under Colorado law as knowingly damaging another person’s property.
 This offense includes damage to real or personal property.
 You can even be charged with criminal mischief if you are a co-owner of the damaged property.
+If you’re facing charges, a Loveland criminal mischief lawyer can help protect your rights.

 Examples of acts that could result in criminal mischief charges include: